glambrig/LibUinputWrapper/README.md

 All of the currently available functions are (sort of) documented in the header file.

 #### Important:
 In order for this library to work, you have to make sure the uinput kernel module is loaded.
-This can be done like so:
+This can be done with `sudo modprobe uinput`.

-`sudo modprobe uinput`

 You must also make sure that you have the correct access rights to the uinput device.
 This can be done either with `sudo chmod 666 {Path to uinput}` or by running this program as sudo.

 Sidenote: the path to uinput is usually /dev/uinput or /dev/input/uinput depending on your system.

-#### Command line `cmd_libuinput_demo` utility
+## Command line `cmd_libuinput_demo` utility
 You can test this library in the command line by using the the `cmd_libuinput_demo` program.
 To create this program, use `make cmd`, then run the `cmd_libuinput_demo` binary.